 Lack of a standardized process for handling complaints made to the External Complaints Program from intake to final resolution.
 The External Complaints Program, which is housed within ORMDI, is VA's formal intake office for veteran complaints of discrimination.
-The External Complaints Program does not have a current standard operating procedure, and the three administrations use different processes to address complaints.
+124 The External Complaints Program does not have a current standard operating procedure, and the three administrations use different processes to address complaints.
 VA officials noted that the External Complaints Program will need to be modernized and revamped to address veteran complaints of discrimination.

-The External Complaints Program receives the majority of its complaints through referrals from the Department of Justice, according to a VA official.
-Veterans who believe they have experienced discrimination in VA
+The External Complaints Program receives the majority of its complaints through referrals from the Department of Justice, according to a VA